-The Rhetorical Analysis Essay will examine two texts linked by a common theme or subject from the textbook, Humor: A Reader for Writers.
-You will put the texts in conversation with each other and analyze their rhetorical effectiveness.
+The Rhetorical Analysis Essay will examine two resources linked by a common theme or subject using at least one from the textbook, Humor: A Reader for Writers and the other can be a John Oliver video.
+You will put the resources in conversation with each other and analyze their rhetorical effectiveness.

-The Rhetorical Analysis Essay should demonstrate your ability to analyze rhetorical strategies , and an understanding of MLA format and citation.
+The Rhetorical Analysis Essay should demonstrate your ability to analyze rhetorical strategies , and show an understanding of MLA formatting and citations.

-Write an essay in which you analyze these texts, putting them into conversation with each other and what you know about effective writing.
-Evaluate the way these authors go about their inquiry, and how effectively their texts achieve their purposes with their intended audiences.
-You should use quotations from these texts to back up your assertions about them.
-By the end of the essay, you should state definitively which text is more rhetorically effective and why.
+Evaluate the way your author(s) or John Oliver go about their inquiry, and how effectively their word choices are in achieving their purposes with reaching their intended audiences.
+You should use quotations to back up your assertions.
+By the end of the essay, you should state definitively which resource is more rhetorically effective and why.

 What the Essay Should NOT Do:

-- Choose which pair of essays to use.
+- Choose which pair of essays, or essay and video segment you want to use.

-- Essays should put the texts in conversation and analyze the rhetoric in each.
+- Essays should put the resources in conversation and analyze the rhetoric in each.

 - Quotes from the texts must be used to support your analytical points.
 Quotes must use correct MLA citation style.